guszedd/Network-Security/README.md

 ## Read me First
-All "hosts" need to have the following prerequisites installed:
+1. All "hosts" need to have the following prerequisites installed:
   * Docker - Chose the appropriate flavor of Docker for your requirements.
 EX `sudo apt-get install docker.io`
   * `net-tools`
   * `software-properties-common`
   * `systemd`
   * `systemd-sysv`
   * SSH client
+2. Media is not provided in this repo.
+User must provide their own media (videos, TV shows, etc).
+User can use scp to copy data to the server or mount an external media device.
+However, these steps are the user's responsibility and not included as part of this guide.

 ## Cloning this repository